Mohammed-Fadul/Borehole-Dilution/README.md

 ```

 ## Theoretical Background
-The borehole dilution test or point dilution test is a single-well technique for estimating horizontal flow velocity in the aquifer surrounding a well.
+The borehole dilution test, or point dilution test, is a single-well technique for estimating horizontal flow velocity in the aquifer surrounding a well.
 The test is conducted by introducing a tracer into a well section and monitoring its decreasing concentration over time.
-A tracer is instantaneously injected into a borehole and is perfectly mixed within the borehole for the duration of testing in order to fulfil the ideal mixing condition.
-The mixing intensity should be adjusted to limit any turbulence it might induce to the well tube area and should not affect flow in the surrounding aquifer.
+A tracer is instantaneously injected into a borehole and is perfectly mixed within the borehole for the duration of testing in order to fulfill the ideal mixing condition.
 The dilution of the tracer in the well due to the inflow of fresh water and the outflow of tracer-laced water from the well is then measured over time.

-Traditionally, the horizontal Darcy velocity is calculated as a function of the rate of dilution and is based on the simple assumption that the decreasing tracer concentration is proportional both to the apparent velocity into the test section and to the Darcy velocity in the aquifer.
+Traditionally, the horizontal Darcy´s velocity is calculated as a function of the rate of dilution and is based on the simple assumption that the decreasing tracer concentration is proportional both to the apparent velocity into the test section and to the Darcy velocity in the aquifer.

+Assuming that other complicating factors related to insufficient mixing (vertical flow, density effects, etc.) can be neglected, the Darcy velocity vf follows the relationship of:

+$$ {v_{f}} = -{V \over \alpha.F.t} ln{c \over c_{0}} $$

-Horizontal flow patterns in an aquifer are distorted by boreholes due to the well screen effect.
+Alpha is a dimensioless factor that corrects the horizontal flow patterns created in the aquifer by boreholes due to the well screen effect.
 This effect is caused by convergence of the flow field due to contrasts in hydraulic conductivity between the aquifer and the inside of the well.
-A dimensionless correction factor $\alpha$ can be used to account for this distortion:

-$$\alpha = Q_{b}/Q{f}$$

-The correction factor $\alpha$ can be evaluated using potential theory as:

-$$ {\alpha} = {4 \over {1 + ({r_{1} \over r_{2}})^2 + {k_{1} \over k_{2}}{[1 - ({r_{1} \over r_{2}})^2]}}} $$

-with Darcy velocity vf and assuming other complicating factors related to insufficient mixing, vertical
-flow, density effects, etc. can be neglected, the following relationship follows:

-$$ {v_{f}} = -{V \over \alpha.F.t} ln{c \over c_{0}} $$

 ### Purpose and motivation